 It’s time to walk off all that pork so head down 11.novembra krastmala until you reach the massive Central Market.
 You can spend hours walking around the market sampling local seasonal food or scratching your head and wondering who buys the old stockings, lime green underwear and cheap clothing at the kiosks behind the pavilions.
 We recommend the delicious piping hot bread baked by Uzbeks in a traditional tandoor oven in the small hall between the fish and produce pavilions.
 If you still have energy you can walk over to the Academy of Sciences building not far from the market for Soviet architecture with hammers and sickles and an observation deck at a height of 65m (April - September; weather permitting).

 After all this sightseeing it’s time to relax and get some dinner.
-The old town also has dozens of stylish upmarket restaurants like Neiburgs, but if you’re looking for affordable, authentic Mexican try El Sasnto X on Pils iela not far from Doma laukums.
-Afterwards you can walk down the street to Krogs Aptieka where Riga’s rock musicians and tattooed artists hang out for drinks or try Trompete for live jazz nearly every night on Peldu.
+The old town also has dozens of stylish upmarket restaurants like Neiburgs, but if you’re looking for affordable burgers and pizza try Late Night Munchies on Peldu iela.
+Afterwards you can cross the street and head into Trompete for live jazz nearly every night.
+You can also try Krogs Aptieka where Riga’s rock musicians and tattooed artists hang out for drinks.
 Naturally, there are plenty of cosy pubs in Old Riga including The Armoury Bar, Aussie Pub, Kiwi Bar and Paddy Whelan’s.